Particular/ServiceControl/src/ServiceControl.DockerImages/README.md

 ## Notes

-* Each `ADD` or `ENV` statement creates an additional layer in the Docker container, so these statements should be combined into one and not split out.
+* Each `ADD`, `ENV` or `EXPOSE` statement creates an additional layer in the Docker container, so these statements should be combined into one and not split out.